Memondo/Icons/README.md

 # MemoIcons
-Mix of different icon fonts
+Icon font for Memondo Network websites.
+It is a mix of different icon fonts and custom icons.
+# Usage

+# Customization

+# Credits